Q. Do I need to create an account?

 or to validate code assignment.

 - Questions or recommendations related to ICD-10-CM Index or Tabular List problems or conflicting instructions.
-Such questions should be sent to: Donna Pickett, RHIA, Medical Classification Administrator, Office of Planning and Extramural Programs, National Center for Health Statistics, Centers for Disease Control, 3311 Toledo Road, Hyattsville, MD 20782
+Such questions should be sent to: Donna Pickett, RHIA, Medical Classification Administrator, Office of Planning and Extramural Programs, Center for Disease Control, Centers for Disease Control, 3311 Toledo Road, Hyattsville, MD 20782

 - Questions or recommendations regarding ICD-10-PCS Index entries, ICD-10-PCS device definitions, ICD-10-PCS Reference manual or the General Equivalence Mappings (GEMS) should be sent to: Patricia Brooks, RHIA, Technical Advisor, Centers for Medicare and Medicaid Services (CMS), Division of Acute Care, Mail Stop C4-08-06, 7500 Security Boulevard, Baltimore, MD 21244-1850